Food intolerance: Causes

 Reactions to chemical components of the diet may be more common than true food allergies, although there is no evidence to support this.
 They are caused by various organic chemicals occurring naturally in a wide variety of foods, animal and vegetable, more often than to food additives, preservatives, colourings and flavourings, such as sulfites or dyes.
 Both natural and artificial ingredients may cause adverse reactions in sensitive people if consumed in sufficient amounts, the degree of sensitivity varying between individuals.

 Pharmacological responses to naturally occurring compounds in food, or chemical intolerance, can occur in individuals from both allergic and non-allergic family backgrounds.
 Symptoms may begin at any age, and may develop quickly or slowly.
 Triggers may range from a viral infection or illness to environmental chemical exposure.
 Chemical intolerance occurs more commonly in women, which may be because of hormone differences, as many food chemicals mimic hormones.

 A deficiency in digestive enzymes can also cause some types of food intolerances.
 Lactose intolerance is a result of the body not producing sufficient lactase to digest the lactose in milk; dairy foods which are lower in lactose, such as cheese, are less likely to trigger a reaction in this case.
 Another carbohydrate intolerance caused by enzyme deficiency is hereditary fructose intolerance.

 Celiac disease, an autoimmune disorder caused by an immune response to the protein gluten, results in gluten intolerance and can lead to temporary lactose intolerance.

 The most widely distributed naturally occurring food chemical capable of provoking reactions is salicylate, although tartrazine and benzoic acid are well recognised in susceptible individuals.
 Benzoates and salicylates occur naturally in many foods, including fruits, juices, vegetables, spices, herbs, nuts, tea, wines, and coffee.
-Salicylate sensitivity causes reactions to not only aspirin and NSAIDs but also foods in which salicylates naturally occur, such as cherries.
+Salicylate sensitivity causes reactions to aspirin and other NSAIDs, and also in foods which naturally contain salicylates, such as cherries.

 Other natural chemicals which commonly cause reactions and cross reactivity include amines, nitrates, sulphites and some antioxidants.
 Chemicals involved in aroma and flavour are often suspect.

 The classification or avoidance of foods based on botanical families bears no relationship to their chemical content and is not relevant in the management of food intolerance.

 Salicylate-containing foods include apples, citrus fruits, strawberries, tomatoes, and wine, while reactions to chocolate, cheese, bananas, avocado, tomato or wine point to amines as the likely food chemical.
 Thus, exclusion of single foods does not necessarily identify the chemical responsible as several chemicals can be present in a food, the patient may be sensitive to multiple food chemicals and reaction more likely to occur when foods containing the triggering substance are eaten in a combined quantity that exceeds the patient's sensitivity thresholds.
 People with food sensitivities have different sensitivity thresholds, and so more sensitive people will react to much smaller amounts of the substance.